mervetekgurler/mervetekgurler.github.io/_posts/2024-05-01-GPT4-translator.md

 I use the Google Sheets API to collect your input, the model’s translation, and your correction.
 I am not collecting any identifying information including, but not limited to, IP addresses.
 My experiment does not fall under the domain of Stanford University’s Institutional Review Board (IRB) because I am testing model performance with human annotators, which does not constitute a human experiment.
 Throughout Summer 2024, I will use the data generated in my experiment to test GPT-4’s performance on a set of Ottoman Turkish examples from a broader time period than my PhD research focus.
 I will also incorporate this data into my model training.

 ## Future Directions
 Ultimately, my goal is to produce a model that can compete with GPT-4 as a first pass translator and host it freely for all scholars and researchers in the Ottoman Empire and Middle Eastern Studies fields.
 This is why at this point in time I am inviting scholars of Ottoman Turkish to participate in this experiment and help me build the digital future for our field.
-All comments and questions can be directed to me at mtekgurl@stanford.edu.
+All comments and questions can be directed to me via [email](mtekgurl@stanford.edu).

 ## Citations
 If you use translations from this model in your scholarship, or engage with this project in any other way, please cite this post as you would with any publication.
 You may use this format for citations: Merve Tekgürler. *Experimenting with GPT-4 for Machine Translation from Ottoman Turkish into English*.
 First Published: 05/01/2024.
 URL: